Manitoba Hydro is known around the world for our development of transmitting high-voltage direct current (HVDC) electricity over long distances.

-Before Bipole III’s competition in 2018, over 70% of electricity generated in Manitoba was delivered to customers through Bipole I and Bipole II.
+Before Bipole III’s completion in 2018, over 70% of electricity generated in Manitoba was delivered to customers through Bipole I and Bipole II.

-These 2 transmission lines run alongside each other for much of their 895-km route, starting at 2 converter stations (Radisson and Henday) near Gillam, Manitoba.
-Both lines end in the south at the Dorsey Converter Station.
+These 2 transmission lines run alongside each other for much of their 895-km route, starting at the northern Radisson and Henday converter stations near Gillam.
+Both lines end in the south at the Dorsey Converter Station just northwest of Winnipeg.

 Because of their proximity to each other, a severe weather event could damage Bipole I and Bipole II at the same time.
-This would have left us unable to transmit enough electricity to meet demand, resulting in extended outages and potential blackouts.
+This would have left us unable to transmit enough electricity to meet demand, and result in extended outages and potential blackouts.

 - Bipole I: 900 kV (±450,000 nominal, ±463,000 maximum);